 Lastly, remove any old leaky windows and replace them with new ones with proper seals.
 You may have to replace the damaged or rotted window frame before you install the window.

 If you’re wondering what type of egress windows suit your basement or need help replacing your leaky, ineffective windows, get in touch with Ohio Basement Authority for a free basement inspection and quote.
-We have many years of experience installing, sealing, and maintaining egress windows that will protect your home in your Cincinnati, OH.
+We have many years of experience installing, sealing, and maintaining egress windows that will protect your home in Columbus, OH.